 - One 3.5oz package instant butterscotch pudding mix 100g, see note

-Scoop out roughly 2 Tbsp sized amounts of dough and roll into balls about 1"-1.5" in diameter.
+- Scoop out roughly 2 tablespoon sized amounts of dough and roll into balls about 1"-1.5" in diameter.
 That will give you roughly 24-30 balls.
 Flatten balls slightly with the palm of your hand.